swt30/waterworlds-paper/waterworlds.md

 But even the isothermal models show a significant increase in radius with the planet's temperature.
 For a 10$\,$M$_⊕$ planet, the change in radius is 0.2$\,$R$_⊕$ from 300 to 1000$\,$K.
 This is due to the thermal expansion of the planet as a whole, rather than of one small part of the water layer near the surface.
-We do not necessarily expect an adiabatic temperature gradient throughout the whole planet because the entire interior may not all be convective---for example, @Valencia2007a included conductive boundary layers in their models.
+We do not necessarily expect an adiabatic temperature gradient throughout the whole planet because the entire interior may not all be convective.
+For example, @Valencia2007a included conductive boundary layers in their models.
 In that case, the true temperature-dependent behaviour of the mass--radius diagram might lie between the adiabatic and isothermal cases.
 Despite this, Fig. @fig:isothermal-vs-adiabatic shows that the surface temperature can still play an important role in determining the radius of a planet if it has a substantial water layer.
 This is true even in the extreme isothermal case where there is no temperature gradient at all within the planet.

-These models have a surface pressure of $10^7\,$Pa (100$\,$bar), so this effect is not due to the strong liquid--vapour transition at 1$\,$bar.
+These models have a surface pressure of $10^7\,$Pa (100$\,$bar) so this effect is not due to the strong liquid--vapour transition at 1$\,$bar.
 In fact, we still see these effects past the critical pressure of water ($2.206×10^7\,$Pa).
-The critical point, which is visible in Figs. @fig:water-phases and @fig:eos-phase-space, is the point in temperature--pressure space beyond which there is no distinct phase transition from liquid to vapour.
+The critical point, which is visible in Figs @fig:water-phases and @fig:eos-phase-space, is the point in temperature--pressure space beyond which there is no distinct phase transition from liquid to vapour.
 This indicates that a liquid--vapour transition is not required to produce a significantly inflated radius when the water layer is heated.
 We discuss the effect of pressure on these models further in the next section.